jwnwilson/django_react_redux_webapp/README.md

 ## To Do

+- Fix page scrolling on portfollio item close and page change
 - Add service worker job for API page calls
 - Add pagination
 - Add 400 and 500 pages